Person (as per the class diagram below), and initialize the database for saving Person objects.

 psql --command="\dt" app_development

-form of class name (Person
+people table.snake_case form of class name (Person class → people table).Inspect schema of people table:

 psql --command="\d people" app_development